event-engine/docs/docs/api/aggregates/functional_core.md

 ```

-This is how state of an immutable value object is changed.
-Instead of modifying internal state directly, the value object copies itself and modfies the copy
+This is how state of an immutable object is changed.
+Instead of modifying internal state directly, the value object copies itself and modifies the copy
 instead.

 {.alert .alert-light}